tqhuy2018/Casper-ObjectiveC-sdk/README.md

 * Configure the Minimum MacOS and IOS version for Package and Test Target:

+Check your configuration is the same as below for the SDK in Xcode.

 In TARGETS section of Xcode, choose "CasperSDKObjectiveC".
 Hit "Build Settings" tab in the Target menu, seach for "macOS Development Target", then choose "macOS 10.15" from the Dropdown list, like in this image:
 <img width="1126" alt="Screen Shot 2022-03-12 at 22 09 58" src="https://user-images.githubusercontent.com/94465107/158023543-d7cdff7b-98f0-45fa-b36e-a268a78f66af.png">